07 November 2017

 Introduction of Mandatory Appointment System:

-With effect from 01 November 2017, it will be mandatory to have an appointment for the submission of visa at the Australia Visa Application Centre (AVAC) in Philippines.
+With effect from 01 November 2017, it will be mandatory to have an appointment for the submission of visa at the Australian Visa Application Centre (AVAC) in Philippines.
 Click here for more details.

 02 June 2017